Can A Negative Be A Whole Number

 Cryptography relies heavily on number theory, particularly the properties of prime numbers and modular arithmetic.
 Modern encryption algorithms, such as RSA, use large prime numbers to create secure keys.
 The difficulty of factoring large numbers into their prime factors is the basis for the security of these algorithms.

-Furthermore, there is growing interest in alternative number systems, such as p-adic numbers, which have applications in number theory and theoretical physics.
+On top of that, there is growing interest in alternative number systems, such as p-adic numbers, which have applications in number theory and theoretical physics.
 P-adic numbers provide a different way of measuring distance and have unique properties that make them useful in certain mathematical contexts.

 Tips and Expert Advice